 As an educator, James teaches his students to develop their own voice within tap dance.
-It was designed to be an expression of movement and music, and a language, not for the glitz of Broadway.
-Rather than teaching pre-choreographed steps and combinations, James guides students through their own improvisation and exploration.
-Different than most other tap dance teachers, James’ students learn about music theory, and the creation and execution of their own musical ideas.
+It was designed to be an expression of movement and music, and a language, not for the glitz of Broadway and dance competitions.
+Rather than teaching pre-choreographed steps and combinations, James guides students through their own musical improvisation and exploration.
+Different than most other tap dance teachers, James’ students learn about music theory, and most importantly, the creation and execution of their own musical ideas.

 "One of my favorite songs is the Route 228 theme from Pokémon Diamond/Pearl/Platinum.
 It’s such a melodically and harmonically interesting tune and I love playing it."